Wisconsin Backpacking

 Governor Dodge State Park in Southwest Wisconsin’s driftless area is an immensely popular park with two man-made lakes and a surprising diversity of scenery.
 There isn’t really a need to wear a backpack when hiking here as the walk-in campsites are less than a mile from a parking lot where there are flush toilets and showers.
 But if you want to try out backpacking without committing to the risks of a wilderness trip then you can park your vehicle further away from the sites and make a physically challenging overnight backpacking loop.

-Reserve a backpacking site before arriving.
-Park at Enee Point and head east along park roads towards Cox Hollow.
-Turn off and head north to the Cox Hollow Campground.
-Then complete the Lost Canyon Loop by returning on the Meadow Valley Trail and continue on Meadow Valley to Woodland and then take the Outer Horse Trail to Hickory Ridge and camp the night.
-The next day continue clockwise on the Outer Horse Loop and cut over to the Old Orchard and Woodland Trail.
-Take a loop on the Cave Trail and see Thomas Cave before returning to Cox Hollow Beach and crossing the dam to reach the Lakeview and Pine Cliff Trails.
-The Pine Cliff Trail will lead you back to Enee Point.
+DAY 2 (9.5-miles): Continue clockwise on the Outer Horse Loop and cut over to the Old Orchard and Woodland Trail.
+Take a loop on the Cave Trail to see Thomas Cave before retuning to Cox Hollow Beach.
+Cross the dam to reach the Lakeview and Pine Cliff Trails.
+The Pine Cliff Trail leads back to Enee Point.

 Rock Island State Park – Thordarson Loop